tarantula-team/CSS-injection-in-Swagger-UI/README.md

 ## Disclosure timeline

 - September 17, 2019: Report and discuss with maintainer for Swagger UI.
-- September 20, 2019: Ask maintainer for disclosure vulnerability.
+- September 20, 2019: Ask maintainer for vulnerability disclosure.
 - September 21, 2019: Swagger UI has released a new version that has addressed the vulnerability.
 - September 21, 2019: Get approval from maintainer for disclosure on October 6, 2019.